Active Parenting of Teens

 - Gender — 71% Female and 29% Male

 - Status — Participants were parents who registered for parent education classes focusing on either teens or young children.

 (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to assess the effects of Active Parenting of Teens and Active Parenting Today (now called Active Parenting 4th Edition) and on teens’ and children’s behavior as perceived by their parents.
-Measures used were the About My Teen questionnaire and the About My Child questionnaire.
-Results indicated that both programs resulted in a significant change in parental perceptions of behavior, according to the questionnaire administered.
+Measures utilized include the About My Teen questionnaire and the About My Child questionnaire.
+Results indicate that both programs resulted in a significant change in parental perceptions of behavior, according to the questionnaire administered.
 Limitations include the lack of a control group, possible parental bias, and lack of follow-up.

 Length of controlled postintervention follow-up: Not specified.